NatKat10/EvoGenes/README.md

 ## Getting Started

 To start use our website enter the following link: [Evo-Genes](https://evogene.cs.bgu.ac.il) You should see the home screen below.
-Now choose 'Run Now' button in the middle of the screen or throw the navigation bar on the left side and click
+Now choose 'Run Now' button in the middle of the screen or through the navigation bar on the left side and click
 'Run Evo-Genes'

 ![](frontend/src/assets/screenshot1.png)

-To start use the system you should pick two Gene Ensembl IDs and copy them to text boxes shows in the screen below:
+To start use the system you should pick two Ensembl Gene IDs and copy them to text boxes shows in the screen below:

 ![](frontend/src/assets/screenshot2.png)